exilon/QuickORM/README.md

 	- **LockMode:** Normal or exclusive acces to speedup operations.
 	- **IncludedClasses:** SQLRecord classes used in your database.
 	- **SQLConnection:** Properties to connect to external database (host, user, password,...).
+	- **DBMappingFiels:** Can map your internal class fields with external database fields (example: can map your SQLRecord ID with external IdCustom)

 - **ORMRestServer.HTTPOptions:** HTTP Server configuration.
 	- **Binding:** Defines listen ip and port for http server.